tZ3ma/strutils/docs/index.rst

-hpmpy-project
+strutils
 =================================================================================================

-hpmpy-project has been developed for making new hypermodern python projects a blast!
+strutils has been developed for making new hypermodern python projects a blast!

 It uses the excellent Hypermodern-Python_ project foundation proposed by `Claudio Jolowicz <cj>`_.